 - 1 CSCH Honors Internship (or Honors Independent Research Project) subject to approval by the Castle Scholars Honors Committee*

-- An approved, credit-bearing service project (supplement to Fourth Credit Contract)
+- An approved, credit-bearing service project (can be fulfilled in two ways)

 - CSCH 3080 Senior Retreat (1.5 credits): Two intensive Saturdays on a selected theme, coordinated by the Honors Program Director and including the participation of interested faculty.
 Students will complete and share with the group the results of a research project and will also complete an Honors ePortfolio.

 - CSCH 3081 Teaching Assistantship in a First-Year Seminar or other approved course (1.5 credits): In addition to assisting a class under the mentorship of the instructor, students will meet regularly with each other and mentoring faculty for discussions of course material and approaches and will complete an Honors ePortfolio.